graphql-nexus/nexus/docs/database-access-with-prisma.md

 #### Optional

 - `nonNullDefaults` (boolean or object): Specifies whether the [nullability](https://graphql.org/learn/schema/#lists-and-non-null) behaviour for field arguments and field types. **All input arguments and return types of fields are non-null by default**.
-If you want the behaviour to differ for input arguments and field (outout) types, you can pass an object with these properties:
+If you want the behaviour to differ for input arguments and field (output) types, you can pass an object with these properties:
   - `input` (boolean): Specifies whether input arguments should be required.
 Default: `true`.
   - `output` (boolean): Specifies whether return values of fields should be required.
 Default: `true`.
 - `description`: A string that shows up in the generated SDL schema definition to describe the type.
 It is also picked up by tools like the GraphQL Playground or graphiql.